LDMX-Software/ldmx-software.github.io/src/Contributing-to-ldmx-sw.md

 ## Pull Requests

-We prefer that any major code contributions are submitted via [pull requests](https://help.github.com/articles/creating-a-pull-request/) so that they can be reviewed before changes are merged into the master.
+We prefer that any code contributions are submitted via [pull requests](https://help.github.com/articles/creating-a-pull-request/) so that they can be reviewed before changes are merged into the master.

 Before you start, an [issue should be added to the ldmx-sw issue tracker](https://github.com/LDMXAnalysis/ldmx-sw/issues/new).